 CLEAN UP YOUR RECORD!
-Contact LeGrande Law to get a Non-Disclosure or Expunction!
+Call for a Non-Disclosure or Expunction TODAY!

 An arrest means a public record is created that can be viewed by anyone that does a simple background check.

-Completing deferred adjudication does not mean that the charges will disappear from your criminal record.
+Completing deferred adjudication does not mean charges will disappear from your criminal record.
 You might not have a conviction, BUT the criminal charges will remain visible to anyone the checks your background, unless you obtain an order of non-disclosure or expunction.

 An arrest on your criminal record can have profound effects on your life and future.
-Despite the relevant circumstances or the eventual outcome, it can affect your ability to seek or maintain employment.
-It can affect your ability to apply for or keep a professional license.
+Despite the circumstances or outcome, it can affect your ability to obtain employment or pursue an education.
+It can also affect your ability to apply for or keep a professional license.
 It can even affect your ability to purchase or rent property.

 There is a lot of confusion about the difference between expunctions (Expungements) and non-disclosures.

 Expunctions – Who is eligible?

 ONLY where you have been found not guilty (Acquittal), the charge was dismissed without probation, or the Felony charge was No-Billed by the grand jury.
 Also, those that have completed deferred adjudication, or even have a conviction, for a class-C misdemeanor, are eligible.

 Expunctions – What is the process?